umarhassan-mitodl/mas.771-spring-2011/content/pages/readings.md

 Dawson, Geraldine.
 "A Psychobiological Perspective on the Early Socio-Emotional Development of Children with Autism." *Rochester Symposium on Developmental Psychopathology* 3 (1991): 207-234.

-Goodwin, Matthew S., et al. "Cardiovascular Arousal in Individuals with Autism." *Focus on Autism and Other Developmental Disabilities* 21, no. 2 (2006): 100-123. ([PDF - 1.3 MB](https://www.researchgate.net/publication/245924107_Cardiovascular_Arousal_in_Individuals_With_Autism))
+Goodwin, Matthew S., et al. "Cardiovascular Arousal in Individuals with Autism." *Focus on Autism and Other Developmental Disabilities* 21, no. 2 (2006): 100-123. ({{% resource_link "3034f7ad-e9b7-4c55-ae7d-0acebbd88609" "PDF - 1.3 MB" %}})

 Picard, Rosalind W. "Future Affective Technology for Autism and Emotion Communication."
-In *The Philosophical Transactions of the Royal Society B*, (2009). ([PDF](http://affect.media.mit.edu/pdfs/09.Picard-PhilTranRoyalSocB.pdf))
+In *The Philosophical Transactions of the Royal Society B*, (2009). ({{% resource_link "b919f1af-9a0f-4033-b2fb-eb411747f9d5" "PDF" %}})

 ### Questions